Krakus' Mound: History

-The age and the original purpose of the mound remain a mystery, although religious and memorial purposes have been ascribed to the mounds.
-Excavations conducted in mid-1930s revealed that the mound consists of a solid wooden core covered with soil and turf.
+The age and the original purpose of the mound remain a mystery, though religious and memorial purposes have been ascribed to the mounds.
+Excavations conducted in the mid-1930s revealed that the mound consists of a solid wooden core covered with soil and turf.
 Some artifacts dating from between the 8th and 10th centuries were found inside, but no human remains or bones were discovered.
-According to another hypothesis the mound is of Celtic origin and dates from the 2nd-1st century BCE.
-Mythical origins are also connected to the mound.
-Krakus is said to have been constructed to honour the death of King Krakus when mourning townspeople filled their sleeves with sand and dirt and brought it to the site of the Krakus Mound to create a mountain that would rule over the rest of the landscape, as King Krakus had.
-Originally, four smaller mounds ringed the Krakus Mound, but they were demolished in the 19th century to create Kraków's city wall.
+According to another hypothesis, the mound is of Celtic origin and dates from the 2nd-1st centuries BCE.

+Mythical origins are connected to the mound.
+Krakus' Mound is said to have been constructed to commemorate the death of King Krakus when mourning townspeople filled their sleeves with sand and dirt and brought it to the site of Krakus' Mound to create a mountain that would rule over the rest of the landscape, as King Krakus had.
+Originally, four smaller mounds ringed Krakus' Mound, but they were demolished in the 19th century to create Kraków's city wall.